Couple Shares 5 Tips On How To Pay Off Your Mortgage In 5 Years

 Andy wanted to give his wife the home of her dreams but was a little gun-shy.
 Andy took a bath on a home purchase in 2009 and owed more on the house than it was worth.

-The husband and wife decided this time around.
-If they were going to buy a home, they were going to do things much differently.
+The husband and wife decided this time around that if they were going to buy a home, they would do things much differently.
 The couple agreed to work hard to pay off the house in five years.

-The Hills are now the hosts of the popular podcast “The Marriage, Kids and Money” and explained in this article how they accomplished this feat.
+The Hills are now the hosts of the popular podcast “The Marriage, Kids and Money,” and they explained in this article how they accomplished this feat.

 “Given my history with mortgages and feeling overwhelmed by the realities of homeownership, I had some ideas that would help us to pay off our mortgage in 5 years.
 That way, Nicole would get the house of her dreams, and I would get the mortgage-free life.”

-Here are the 5 steps the Hills took to pay off the mortgage in just half a decade.
+Here are the five steps the Hills took to pay off the mortgage in just half a decade.

 “Looking back, the 15-year mortgage was one of the best decisions we’ve made so far,” explains Hill.